Azure/Microsoft-Defender-for-Cloud/Powershell scripts/Create AMA DCR for Security Events collection/README.md

 ## Description

-This script only creates the Data Collection Rule.
+**This script only creates the Data Collection Rule**.
 Don't forget to create the Data Collection Rule Associations for each of the Virtual Machines you want to collect Security Events from.

 ## Usage